RationAI/xopat/src/README.md

 See `./modules/README.md`.
 Modules are placed in `./modules/` folder.

 ### `../openseadragon/`
-OpenSeadragon third-party javascript library the whole visualisation builds on. `debug` contains unminified version for debugging & OSD modifications.
+OpenSeadragon third-party javascript library the whole visualization builds on. `debug` contains unminified version for debugging & OSD modifications.
 These are in their own, explicit folders since this is the core functionality of the tiled, high-resolution image visualizations.